What, When & Where Does Medicaid Long Term Care Provide for Hospice Coverage

 Service Intensity Add-On

-Medicaid will also cover the extra care a terminally ill person may need during the last seven days of their life.
+Medicaid will also cover the extra care a terminally ill patients may need during the last seven days of their life.
 This extra coverage, introduced as part of the Medicaid program in 2016, is called a Service Intensity Add-On (SIA).
 Medicaid will pay for a SIA as long as it occurs during routine hospice care, is provided by a registered nurse or social worker, lasts a minimum of 15 minutes and a maximum of four hours, and occurs during the last seven days of the terminally ill person’s life.

 Levels of Hospice Care